 Orientation and transition programs

-We know the fall semester is not starting off as we expected due to the COVID-19 pandemic, but we’re busy planning a fun, engaging, and informative virtual orientation schedule for you to participate in!
+We know the winter semester will look a bit different due to the COVID-19 pandemic, but we’re busy planning a fun, engaging and informative virtual orientation schedule for you to participate in!

 Step 1: Online Orientation

-We have created an online Orientation page on our student portal that includes information about supports and services, Head Start and Orientation Day schedules, student life activities and virtual events being hosted this semester.
+We create an online Orientation page for each semester intake on our student portal that includes information about supports and services, Head Start and Orientation day schedules, student life activities and virtual events being hosted this semester.
 There is also a section dedicated to our international students about topics such as immigration, housing, insurance and cultural adjustment.

 Step 2: Head Start, your first step to success

 Head Start is our pre-orientation programming where you can connect and engage with Georgian services, supports and resources to ensure you are successful.
 You can ask questions you have prior to Orientation day!